top of page

 • “What is making me feel stressed or overwhelmed right now?”

 • “What am I afraid of?
-What’s the worst that could happen?
+What’s the story I'm telling myself?
 What’s more likely to happen?”

-This style of journaling can bring a lot of relief.
-Once the emotion is on the page, it often feels more manageable.
+This style of journaling brings a lot of relief.
+Once the emotion is on the page, it often feels much more manageable.

 2. Feelings & Solutions Journal

 What to do: Start by describing the situation or thought that triggered your anxiety.
-Then explore how it made you feel—and what you might do about it.
+Then explore how it made you feel, and what you might do to care for yourself.

 A simple structure to follow: